tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 This concept was introduced in Go just this year (February 2020) in [CL 202340](https://go-review.googlesource.com/c/go/+/202340/) and launched with Go 1.14.

-Due to their predictable nature the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.
+Due to their predictable nature, the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.

 Benchmarks such as the following has lead some people to declare defers an *almost zero-cost abstraction*, which while an exaggeration, is not so far from the truth.
 ```